From left to right, the four students remaining in the spelling bee are Evan Fahringer, Caroline Lazarus, Isabel LingYu Peng Murray and Jason Sorin.

 For the first time in the competition’s history, the bee ended Saturday without a declared winner.
 After four hours and 11 rounds at Riverside High School in Durham, four spellers remained on the stage.

 “Everybody was just so exhausted.
-It’s just amazing that the students were so poised and concentrated that hard after a long ordeal,” said Lou Rollins, emcee for the spelling bee and director of special projects for the Duke Office of Durham and Regional Affairs.
+It’s just amazing that the students were so poised and concentrated that hard after a long ordeal,” said Lou Rollins, emcee for the spelling bee and director of special projects for the Duke Office of Durham and Community Affairs.
 “We have never had to bring spellers back for a spell-off before at the regional level.”

 The four students and their families will be invited to a spell-off later this month to determine the regional winner, and the date and time of the spell-off is yet to be determined.
 The students remaining in the competition are Evan Fahringer of Chapel Hill Homeschoolers, Caroline Lazarus of Charles W. Stanford Middle School in Hillsborough, Isabel LingYu Peng Murray of Durham School of the Arts, and Jason Sorin of Triangle Day School in Durham.